mohammad-azam22/pdf-rag-system/README.md

 # PDF RAG System

-This repository contains the code for the PDF RAG System, a project designed to [briefly describe the purpose of the project].
+This repository contains the code for the PDF RAG System, a project designed to enable users to query a PDF document.
+The system works in two steps:
+1. Load the PDF document.
+2. Query the PDF document.
+Users can upload a PDF file and then ask questions.
+The questions will be answered using the context taken from the PDF document only.

 ## Table of Contents